Residual-based adaptivity for two-phase flow simulation in porous media using Physics-informed Neural Networks: Collocation points adaptivity

-In this study, we develop a residual-based algorithm by enriching the locations where the residual is high with more collocation points.
-We build the algorithm based on the work of \cite{res_adapt_pinn}.
-In their work, more collocation points are added where the residual has large values.
-This can lead to the points being over-refined in one region ignoring other solution features if existing.
-In our work, we use the residual field, obtained using a dense set of points, to build a probability density function.
-The density function is, then, used to draw points from the dense set and these points are added to the collocation points used for training.
-By doing this, collocation points will be spread in the domain; more points will be added where the probability is high (high residual) and fewer points where the probability is lower (low residual).
-Figure~\ref{fig:adaptivity} explains the procedure used for adaptivity.
+To avoid this point clusters that might lead to over-fitting of the model, we designed a probability density function based on the residual field to control the spread of the added points.
+The density function is, then, used to draw points from the dense set and these points are added to the training set.
+By doing this, collocation points will be more evenly spread in the domain; more points will be added where the probability is high (high residual) and fewer points where the probability is lower (low residual).
+Figure~\ref{fig:adaptivity} explains the procedure used for the adaptivity technique developed in this paper.

 The algorithm is extended for coupled differential equations so that each PDE residual will have different collocation points.
 Moreover, data points are also enriched using a similar strategy to capture the initial/boundary conditions better.
 The algorithm is as follows: